near-miss/dra_web/_posts/2019-01-17-Customer-Presentation-And-Sponsorship-At-2019-Refining-Petrochemicals-World-Thailand.md

 source: http://www.worldrefining.org/rpwthailand/
 keywords: Asia, Oil and Gas, Digitalization, Operational Excellence
 ---
-Near-Miss Management (NMM) is pleased to be a Bronze Sponsor at the 2019 Refining and Petrochemicals World conference in Pattaya, Thailand from January 23-24, 2019.
+Near-Miss Management (NMM) is pleased to be a Sponsor at the 2019 Refining and Petrochemicals World conference in Pattaya, Thailand from January 23-24, 2019.
 NMM’s participation will be accompanied by a customer presentation: Senior Operations Engineer (Refining) will discuss their digital transformation strategy and present the benefits of using Dynamic Risk Analyzer (DRA) as a part of this important strategy.

 Through our customer presentation, the attendees will learn: